Rail transport in China: Russia

 The crossings at Manzhouli and Suifenhe are at either ends of the Trans-Manchurian Railway, which was a shortcut for the Trans-Siberian Railway built through northeastern China in the early 1900s.
 Manzhouli, in the Hulunbuir region of northern Inner Mongolia, is China's busiest inland port.
 It borders Zabaykalsk in Zabaykalsky Krai of Russia's Transbaikal region and handles the bulk of the bilateral freight trade and one of the Beijing-Moscow passenger train routes.
 Suifenhe, in southern Heilongjiang, borders the town of Pogranichny in Primorsky Krai of the Russian Far East.
 The rail station on the Russian's side is called Grodekovo.
 Freight trains from Harbin to Khabarovsk and Vladisvostok pass through Suifenhe.
 As of November 2008, there was no through passenger service, but one could travel along this route with transfers in Suifenhe, Grodekovo and Ussuriysk.

-Rail cars in Manzhouli, the busiest inland port in China.